AtlassianPS/ConfluencePS/README.md

 # ConfluencePS
 A PowerShell module that interacts with Atlassian's [Confluence] wiki product.

-ConfluencePS communicates via Atlassian's currently supported [REST API], which is the only way to interact with their cloud-hosted instances, and will eventually be the only way to interact with an on-premises installation.
+ConfluencePS communicates with Atlassian's actively supported [REST API] via basic authentication.
+This is the only way to interact with their cloud-hosted instances via API, and will eventually be the only way to interact with an on-premises installation.

 ## Install
 * "Download ZIP" near the top-right of this page